 Here are a few ways to build generational wealth.

-Investing in your kids’ education can help create a path for them to support themselves.
-Raising financially independent adults is important if you want to build lasting wealth.
-Also, giving your kids a financial education is one of the most important things you can do if you want to build generational wealth.
+You can help your kids create a path to support themselves by teaching them about personal finance.
+Giving your kids a financial education is one of the most important things you can do to start building generational wealth.
 It starts with having open conversations about money at home so your kids know they can ask questions.

 In our household, we have age-appropriate everyday conversations about money with our children aged seven and under.
 Topics vary from need vs. want to earning money to the importance of saving and giving back.